sajozsattila/python-jwt/README.rst

 *python-jwt* is a JSON Web Token (JWT) implementation in Python developed by `Gehirn Inc`_.

 This repository is a folk of the [original `Gehirn Inc`](https://github.com/GehirnInc/python-jwt) code.
 The `Gehirn Inc` code has an unresolved conflict with the [PyJWT](https://github.com/jpadilla/pyjwt) package.
-Both of them installed in the `dist-packages/jwt` directory, so they overwrite itself.
+Both of them installed in the `dist-packages/jwt` directory, so they overwrite each other.
 I have raised a ticket with the `Gehirn Inc`, but they have not intension to solve this problem.
 So I created this repository to solve it.
 For this, I am renaming the `Gehirn Inc` solution to `gjwt`.
 I am trying to follow the `Gehirn Inc` as near as possible, so patching this repository regularly.

 Examples